 What is Library Instruction?

-The Library Instruction Team addresses the facilitation of goal four of the Seven UCORE Learning Goals: Information Literacy.
+The Undergraduate Services Team addresses the facilitation of goal four of the Seven UCORE Learning Goals: Information Literacy.
 Library instruction aims to help student researchers gain critical scholarly research techniques and skills in order to succeed in the identification, retrieval, evaluation, and management of resources in an information-rich environment at the foundational level.

 Library Instruction Program Details

 All library sessions are designed to teach your students critical foundational information literacy concepts.
 Please choose at least one of the options below to develop and address student learning outcomes relative to your particular needed aspects of information literacy.

 - Topic Refinement